-Let’s look at how these portrayals have translated into real-life misunderstandings about PIs and some responsible alternatives that good detectives should offer.
+Hollywood often gets it wrong about what private investigators can do legally.
+To demonstrate our point, let’s look at how these portrayals have translated into real-life misunderstandings about PIs and some responsible alternatives that good detectives should offer.

 Phone and Computer Hacking

-What we can do: If you bring a PI a phone, laptop, or computer with the password, they might be able to examine it.
-The examination can include recovering deleted photos, text messages, and call logs.
+What we can do: If you bring a PI a phone, laptop, or computer with the password, then they might be able to examine it.
+The search can include recovering deleted photos, text messages, and call logs.
 We offer services to track mobile numbers and find people through their phone numbers alone.

 Accessing Personal Information